junxit/us-congress-bills-111/bill.md

 ## Preamble

 - Whereas full participatory rights by women are vital to democracy in the United States;
-- Whereas women were denied the right to vote for 144 years after the Declaration of Independence was signed;
+- Whereas the right to vote of all women in the United States was not guaranteed for 144 years after the Declaration of Independence was signed;
-- Whereas the first Women’s Rights Convention was held in Seneca Falls, New York, in July 1848, sparking a decades-long struggle by women’s rights pioneers to gain the right to vote;
+- Whereas the Women’s Rights Convention was held in Seneca Falls, New York, in July 1848, sparking a decades-long struggle by women’s rights pioneers to gain the right to vote;
 - Whereas a constitutional amendment granting women’s suffrage nationwide was first introduced in the United States Congress in January 1878;
 - Whereas in 1919, the 66th Congress of the United States passed a resolution proposing an amendment to the Constitution extending the right of suffrage to women;
-- Whereas the aforesaid amendment was then ratified by the Legislatures of the States of Arizona, Arkansas, California, Colorado, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Texas, Utah, Washington, West Virginia, Wisconsin, and Wyoming; and
+- Whereas the aforesaid amendment was then ratified by the Legislatures of the States of Illinois, Michigan, Wisconsin, Kansas, New York, Ohio, Pennsylvania, Massachusetts, Texas, Iowa, Missouri, Arkansas, Montana, Nebraska, Minnesota, New Hampshire, Utah, California, Maine, North Dakota, South Dakota, Colorado, Kentucky, Rhode Island, Oregon, Indiana, Wyoming, Nevada, New Jersey, Idaho, Arizona, New Mexico, Oklahoma, West Virginia, Washington, and Tennessee; and
-- Whereas, on August 18, 1920, the Tennessee House of Representatives voted for ratification by a one-vote margin, passing the amendment in Nashville, Tennessee, becoming the 36th and final of the three-fourths of States needed to ratify the aforesaid amendment, entering it into the Constitution: Now, therefore, be it
+- Whereas, on August 18, 1920, the Tennessee General Assembly voted for ratification by a one-vote margin, passing the amendment in Nashville, Tennessee, becoming the 36th and final of the three-fourths of States needed to ratify the aforesaid amendment, entering it into the Constitution: Now, therefore, be it

 That the House of Representatives—